-Saturday & Sunday 11:30am - 6:30pm
+Saturday & Sunday 11:30am - 6:00pm

-The Café will be open continuously from 11:30am - 6:30pm on Saturday and Sunday!
-Drop in any time you like for a TOGO meal swipe.
+The Café will be open continuously from 11:30am - 6:00pm on Saturday and Sunday!
+Drop in any time you like for a To-Go meal swipe.
 Choose an entrée from one of our made to order stations, pick your sides, and take your food to go.

+GRILL HOURS

-NEW GRILL HOURS Monday-Friday 1:30pm-5:00pm and 6:30pm - 8:00pm
+Monday-Friday 1:30pm-5:00pm and 6:30pm - 8:00pm

 Need to grab a bite when the Café is closed?
 Stop by The Grill and grab a fresh cooked to order meal.
-Meal Swipe, Dining Dollars, Cash or Credit accepted.
+Meal Swipe or Dining Dollars accepted.
 The Café is not open during Thanksgiving Break, Christmas Break, Spring Break, Easter Sunday or the summer.